odoo/documentation/content/administration/maintain/azure_oauth.rst

 :guilabel:`Microsoft Outlook Office 365` account if there is one, otherwise log in with the personal :guilabel:`Microsoft account`.
 A user with administrative access to the Azure Settings will need to connect and perform the following configuration.
-Next, navigate to the section labeled :guilabel:`Manage Azure Active Directory`.
+Next, navigate to the section labeled :guilabel:`Manage Microsoft Entra ID` (formally *Azure Active Directory*).

 Now, click on :guilabel:`Add (+)`, located in the top menu, and then select :guilabel:`App registration`.
 On the :guilabel:`Register an application` screen, rename the :guilabel:`Name` to `Odoo` or something recognizable.
-Under the :guilabel:`Supported account types` section select :guilabel:`Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`.
+Under the :guilabel:`Supported account types` section select :guilabel:`Accounts in any organizational directory (Any Microsoft Entra ID directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`.

 Under the :guilabel:`Redirect URL` section, select :guilabel:`Web` as the platform, and then input `https://<odoo base url>/microsoft_outlook/confirm` in the :guilabel:`URL` field.
 The Odoo base